Northwest Power and Conservation Council: Power plan

 The council updates the 20-year electric power plan every five years.
-The process relies on broad public participation to inform the plan and build consensus on its recommendations.
-The plan generally targets energy efficiency and predicts that a large percentage of the new demand for electricity over the next 20 years in the Northwestern United States can be met by using energy more efficiently.
-The sixth plan was unanimously approved by the council on February 10, 2010.
+The plan generally targets energy efficiency and predicts that a large share of the new electricity demand over the next 20 years in the Northwestern United States can be met by improving energy efficiency.
+The Council's eighth plan, emphasizing renewable energy sources and demand response, was adopted in February 2022.
+Preliminary analysis for the ninth plan, expected to be published in 2026, anticipates strong energy demand growth driven by data centers.